The 3X Learning

 Students respect academic honesty principles, ensuring work is properly attributed.

-AI functions as a Socratic partner and adaptive feedback system within the 3X model, extending a teacher's capacity to engage many individual learners simultaneously.
+AI functions as a Socratic partner and adaptive feedback system.

 Socratic Partner

 Prompts reasoning through dialogue rather than simply providing answers.
-Asks follow-up questions that deepen understanding.
+Asks follow-up questions that deepen understanding rather than close it.

 Cognitive Mirror

 Surfaces inconsistencies in reasoning and suggests next steps in exploration.
-Helps students identify their own misconceptions.
+Helps students identify their own misconceptions before they solidify.

 Goal-Oriented Support